 This double layer of obfuscation will slow the service down, but also makes it extremely difficult for anyone to trace an action back to you.
 Best of all, you don't have to know or understand anything at all about Onion to make this work.
 There's nothing to install or set up, just use your client to connect to one of NordVPN's specialist Onion over VPN routers and the system will handle everything automatically.

-NordVPN also offers a Double VPN system where your traffic goes to one VPN server, then is re-encrypted and sent to a second NordVPN server, before being sent to its destination.
+NordVPN also offers a Double VPN system where your traffic goes to one VPN server, then is re-encrypted and sent to a second NordVPN server, before heading off to its destination.
 This isn't going to be necessary, or even useful for most people, but it's there if you can find a reason to use it, and the technology doesn't slow you down as much as you might expect.
-A quick check on our review system showed download speeds of 65Mbps when not connected, 55Mbps when using the best Double VPN for us (UK to France).
+A quick check on our review system showed download speeds of 70Mbps when not connected, 55Mbps when using the best Double VPN for us (UK to France).

-NordVPN claims the service blocks DNS leaks, too, and our checks with dnsleaktest.com, ipleak.net and other sites confirmed this.
+NordVPN says the service blocks DNS leaks, too, and our checks with DNS Leak Test, IPLeak and other sites confirmed this.
 Our DNS address was always the same as our IP address, with no DNS, WebRTC or other leaks detected.
 So overall, security and privacy are tight.
 (For more details on services that deliver top-notch security, check out our roundup of the most secure VPN providers, where NordVPN ranks highly).

 That covers not only general logging of your internet activities, but also session logging details such as recording your incoming IP address when you connect to the service, and the IP you're allocated.
 (When other VPNs say 'no logging', they often carry out some form of session logging, so it's good to see NordVPN rule it out).